hoodielive/unity_scraps/GameObjects/notes.md

 To identify a GameObject as Static or Non-Static, there is a checkbox in the Inspector Window.
 If the checkbox is marked, the Unity will inform various internal systems that the object will not move.
 The whole idea here is performance enhancement!
 These internal systems are as follows:

-1. Global Illumination: advanced lighting for a scene.
+1. Global Illumination: Advanced lighting for a scene.
-2. Occulder and Occludee: rendering optimization based on the visibility of objects from specific camera positions.
+2. Occulder and Occludee: Rendering optimization based on the visibility of objects from specific camera positions.
-3. Batching: rendering optimization that combines several objects into one larger object.
+3. Batching: Rendering optimization that combines several objects into one larger object.
-4. Navigation: the system that enables characters to negotiate in the scene.
+4. Navigation: Rhe system that enables characters to negotiate in the scene.
-5. Off-Mesh Links: connections made by the Navigation system between discontinuous areas of the scene.
+5. Off-Mesh Links: Ronnections made by the Navigation system between discontinuous areas of the scene.
-6. Reflection Probe: captures a spherical view of its surroundings in all directions.
+6. Reflection Probe: Raptures a spherical view of its surroundings in all directions.